Announcements

 The Commission for Historical and Architectural Preservation (CHAP) is pursuing the creation of a Historic Conservation District program for the City of Baltimore.
 Over the past several years, the Commission has heard from many community associations that are interested in historic designation that is less stringent in design review requirements than the current local historic district designation, and this is the Commission’s proposed solution.
 The Commission is seeking testimony from neighborhood associations, preservation advocates, citizens, and other stakeholders on ideas about creating this program.

-At the October 10, 2023 CHAP hearing, CHAP staff will present a report on conservation districts including how they are used by other local municipalities throughout the country, and how a conservation district program might function in Baltimore.
+At the October 10, 2023 CHAP hearing, CHAP staff presented a report on conservation districts including how they are used by other local municipalities throughout the country, and how a conservation district program might function in Baltimore.
 At the hearing, the Commission will take public testimony on the proposal to create this program.
 People may also submit their testimony ahead of time via email or letter.
 No decision will be made at this hearing.
 This hearing is the kick-off of the public engagement process for this initiative.

 You can learn more about conservation districts here